 Biohacked, implanted headphones allow a user to echolocate

-DIY biohacker Rich Lee had sound-transmitting magnets implanted into his ears, which allow him to compensate for his loss of vision by learning to echolocate.
+DIY biohacker Rich Lee had sound-transmitting magnets implanted into his ears, which will enable him to compensate for his loss of vision by learning to echolocate.
 With the headphone implants, he could begin interpreting the shape and dimensions of his surroundings based on how they react to emitted sound waves, much in the same way that a bat perceives its surroundings.
-Lee’s device additionally allowed him to perceive sound to a high degree, using it as a stethoscope to hear his wife’s heartbeat pulsing.
+Lee’s device additionally allowed him to observe sound to a high degree, using it as a stethoscope to hear his wife’s heartbeat pulsing.
 To make the magnets implant-safe, they were coated in a layer of gold and then encased in “implant grade bio-proofing.”

 Clothing monitors body and responds with an external display

 The Ger Mood Sweater by Sensoree can interpret emotions and display the wearer’s mood instantly as an interactive light display.
 Sensors in the dress detect bodily rhythms along with excitement levels and translate that data into a palette of colors.
-For instance, the sweater will turn blue if the wearer is feeling calm, or pink if they are excited.
+For instance, the sweater will turn blue if the wearer is feeling calm or pink if they are excited.
 The bowl-shaped, high collar is embedded with LEDs that reflect onto the wearer for instant bio-feedback, acting as a visual display for onlookers.